12 September 2016

-- AMRC members support our statement on the use of patient data for research.
+- AMRC's position statement on the use of health information for medical research.

 Quality and standards